Pentium: Nehalem microarchitecture based

 On January 7, 2010, Intel launched a new Pentium model using the Clarkdale chip in parallel with other desktop and mobile CPUs based on their new Westmere microarchitecture.
+Starting with this lineup, Direct Media Interface was introduced, replacing the legacy front-side bus.
 The first model in this series is the Pentium G6950.
 The Clarkdale chip is also used in the Core i3-5xx and Core i5-6xx series and features a 32 nm process (as it is based on the Westmere microarchitecture), integrated memory controller and 45 nm graphics controller and a third-level cache.
 In the Pentium series, some features of Clarkdale are disabled, including AES-NI, hyper-threading (versus Core i3), and the graphics controller in the Pentium runs at 533 MHz, while in the Core i3 i3-5xx series they run at 733 MHz, and Dual Video Decode that enables Blu-ray picture-in picture hardware acceleration, and support for Deep Color and xvYCC.
 The memory controller in the Pentium supports DDR3-1066 max, the same as the Core i3 i3-5xx series.
 The L3 cache is also 1 MB less than in the Core i3-5xx series.

 Sandy Bridge microarchitecture based

 The Sandy Bridge microarchitecture was released in the Pentium line on May 22, 2011.
+Hyper-threading technology was introduced on Pentiums for the first time since the Core i7 in 2008 beginning with the Pentium 3xx and in 2017 with the Kaby Lake Pentium family.